Linux powers servers, cloud infrastructure, Android phones, supercomputers, and most of the internet.

 fdisk

-/libContains shared libraries required by programs inside /bin and /sbin.
+iptables/libContains shared libraries required by programs inside /bin and /sbin.

 Think of these like reusable code modules.